mdtux89/mdtux89.github.io/_posts/2015-12-11-torch-tutorial.md

 Preamble
 ------------

-As you probably know, there are many Neural Networks libraries out there.
-When I started working with NNs, I first *learned* (for which I mean I skimmed through the tutorial and ran the getting-started examples) Theano/Lasagne and then, as I wanted something more high-level, Pylearn2.
+As you probably know, there are many Neural Network libraries out there.
+When I started working with NNs, I first *learned* (by which I mean I skimmed through the tutorial and ran the getting-started examples) Theano/Lasagne and then, as I wanted something more high-level, Pylearn2.
 The problem with Pylearn2 is that there are currently no active developers on the project.
 Moreover, it seemed very obscure to me how to implement recurrent architectures such as RNNs and LSTMs, which I needed.
 So I decided to migrate to Torch7.
 I've always loved the "Hello World" approach when learning a new programming language so that is the approach I'm going to follow: think of this post as a quick way to getting started with it.
 If you are looking for a complete and structured study of all Torch features and peculiarities, this is definitely not what you are looking for and you should jump straight to [learn it properly](#learn-torch-properly) (or read any of the other tutorials already available on the web).

 Prerequisites
 ------------
 * It's not a good idea to start using NNs if you don't know what they are: it is quite hard to understand what the hell they are learning even when you know the theory, so learn that first!
-* You need to be willing to give up Python and use Lua (although there exist wrappers for using Lua from Python and viceversa).
+* You need to be willing to give up Python and use Lua (although wrappers exist for using Lua from Python and vice versa).
 Don't be scared, Lua is very easy.

 Lua
 ------------